-Leaves: Leaves are leathery to the touch, with a thick and waxy coating.
+Leaves: Leaves are leathery, with a thick and waxy coating.
 Juvenile leaves have 3-5 lobes, alternate along the stem, and are typically dark green with distinct whitish veins.
-Mature leaves are unlobed, spirally arranged, and lighter green with a more rounded shape.
+Mature leaves are unlobed, arranged in a spiral around the stem, and lighter green with a more rounded shape.
 English Ivy has erect hairs on the underside of its leaves, while Irish Ivy has flat hairs.

 Flowers: English and Irish Ivy only produce flowers during their mature growth stage.
 The small, greenish-yellow flowers are arranged in distinct umbrella-like clusters.

-Fruits: Like flowering, English and Irish Ivy only produce fruits and seeds during their mature growth stage.
-Fruits are round and bluish-black when ripe, and contain 2-5 stone-like seeds.
+Fruits: As with flower production, English and Irish Ivy only produce fruits and seeds during their mature growth stage.
+Fruits are round, bluish-black when ripe, and contain 2-5 stone-like seeds.

 Habitat and Origin

-Both English and Irish Ivy originate from Europe and were introduced to North America and many other temperate regions as a garden ornamental.
-It is a popular groundcover choice in the horticulture industry due to its fast-growing and low maintenance characteristics, as well as its tolerance to a variety of sunlight and soil conditions.
+Both English and Irish Ivy originate from Europe and were introduced to North America and many other temperate regions as garden ornamentals.
+They are a popular groundcover choice in the horticulture industry due to their fast-growing and low maintenance characteristics, as well as their tolerance to a variety of sunlight and soil conditions.

-English and Irish Ivy can be found in a variety of habitats, such as disturbed areas, fields, parks, forest edges, coastal areas, and on steep slopes and cliffs.
-Its climbing vines can be spotted wrapped around trees, walls, houses, fences, posts, and hedges.
+English and Irish Ivy can be found in various habitats, such as disturbed areas, fields, parks, forest edges, coastal areas, and on steep slopes and cliffs.
+Ivy’s climbing vines can be spotted wrapped around trees, walls, houses, fences, posts, and hedges.
 Infestations are most often discovered in forested areas close to urban centres.
-While both species can grow in a range of environmental conditions and is shade tolerant in its juvenile growth stage, they do have a preference for direct sunlight with moist, well-drained soils.
+While Ivy can grow in a range of environmental conditions and is shade tolerant in its juvenile growth stage, it does have a preference for direct sunlight with moist, well-drained soils.
 Sunlight is imperative for this species to transition to its mature growth stage.

 Propagation & Vectors of Spread